ryandkuster/HPC_resources/README.md

 exit
 ```

-If we're still in our `salloc` node, we can keep working!
+If we're still in our `srun` allocated node, we can keep working!

 Just as we previously loaded the BLAST-PLUS module, we can unload it.
 ```bash